 In most cases, the doctor will review the fetal echocardiogram and give you the results on the same day.
 Sometimes, another fetal echocardiogram will need to be done.

 Are There Any Risks From a Fetal Echocardiogram?

-A fetal echocardiogram is a safe procedure without any risks to you or your developing baby.
+A fetal echocardiogram is a safe procedure without any known significant risks to you or your developing baby.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.